ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-table/readme.md

 | `subtotal`    | `boolean \| undefined`                            | `false` | A boolean value to indicate whether or not the row should be styled as a subtotal. <br />This is optional.
 If no prop is passed, it will default to `false`.               |
 | `footer`      | `boolean \| undefined`                            | `false` | A boolean value to indicate whether or not the row should be coded as a table footer. <br /> This is optional.
 If no prop is passed, it will default to `false`.           |

+## Technical Note: SSR Considerations

+The Ontario Table component is largely safe for server-side rendering (SSR) when used with valid, static data.

+> **Important**: Props such as `tableColumns` and `tableData` are parsed from JSON.
+To avoid hydration mismatch:
+>
+> - Pass structured arrays directly instead of JSON strings when using JSX.
+> - Ensure any JSON strings are valid and match the server-rendered data exactly.

+> **Note for SSR (Server-Side Rendering):**
+> The Ontario Table component dynamically calculates and applies a top scrollbar based on the rendered width of the table.
+Because this layout behavior depends on measurements only available in the browser, scrollbars will not be visible during SSR.
+They will appear after hydration when the component finishes rendering in the browser.

 <!-- Auto Generated Below -->

 ## Properties